 Here are the most widely used self-publishing book aggregators:

 Decide where to self-publish your book after assessing which markets you want to reach, as well as your budget and needs.
-Some authors even use a combination of retailers and aggregators to publish a book on their own.
-Here’s a list by Deborah Jay on publishing and marketing info if you need extra resources.
+Some authors even use a combination of retailers and aggregators when learning how to publish a book on their own.
+Here's a list by Deborah Jay on publishing and marketing info if you need extra resources.

-Step 14 – Read more on self-publishing
+14. Read more on self-publishing

 Educating yourself on how to publish a book is one of the best investments you can make as a self-published author.
 Because the self-publishing industry is rapidly growing, it is also changing, and it's important to stay ahead of the curve.